 Even the best board needs proper “sealing.”
 Edge banding covers the raw edges of the board, not only for aesthetics but to lock in any trace emissions.

 At PA Home, we transform spaces with precision-engineered cabinetry that meets the world’s highest safety standards.
-Operating from two state-of-the-art production bases in Indonesia, China, and a Showroom in UAE, we specialize in one-stop whole-house solutions, including premium kitchen cabinets, wardrobes, and walk-in closets.
+Operating from three state-of-the-art production bases in Indonesia, China, and Saudi, Showroom in Indonesia, UAE, Saudi, we specialize in one-stop whole-house solutions, including premium kitchen cabinets, wardrobes, and walk-in closets.

-Whether you require E0 or ENF grade eco-friendly boards, our global service network ensures seamless delivery and installation.
-With over 1,000+ successful project cases worldwide, we are the trusted partner for homeowners, developers, and designers alike.
+Whether you require E0 or F ☆☆☆☆ grade eco-friendly boards, our global service network ensures seamless delivery and installation.
+With over 42,000+ successful project cases worldwide, we are the trusted partner for homeowners, developers, and designers alike.

 Why Choose PA Home?